zriyansh/signoz.io/blog/2023-10-18-manual-tracing-python.md

 Events are even simpler than attributes, encoding a string at a particular time in span execution.
 These events are discrete moments or points of interest within the span's duration, such as method calls, network requests, or any significant activity.
 Events capture context, timestamps, and optional attributes.
 In my first attempt at this example I added events for `db_query_start` and `db_query_end` but this really isn’t right.
 Events capture points in time, but if you’re measuring the time between a start and an end, you really want a span.

 A better strategy with events is to find points of interest that exist at a single moment in time.
 In my case, I noticed that the database authentication call includes an optional verification step.
-Therefore I added the event `current_span.add_event("username matches blocklist, adding verification")`
+Therefore I added the event `current_span.add_event("username matches blocklist, adding verification")`.

-Sure enough, when checking the traces for slowest transactions, they all include this event
+Sure enough, when checking the traces for slowest transactions, they all include this event:

 <figure data-zoomable align='center'>
 <img src="/img/blog/2023/10/manual-tracing/manual-tracing-python5.webp" alt="a screenshot of the SigNoz top level dashboard"/>